sun5lower/5SOS/README.md

 # UX
 ****************************************************************************************************************************************************************
 Main objective of this project is to create a website, that is easy to navigate with simple yet streamline page setup.
+I was aiming to create a fun,bright but functional representation of band's work.
+Scrolling through webpage should instantly give clear impression of whar it offers to visitor.
 Website that is responsive on different screen sizes.
-Basically no
 It’s important to have a user-friendly website, for new and existing fans of the band being able to download new songs, buy a tickets and merchandise, after all website is one of the foundational elements of marketing strategy.
 In this case website serves as a meet and greet, pathway to band’s social accounts and their shop and news.

 ### User Stories